GmbH & Co. KG – all information on the legal form

 Advantages of the GmbH & Co.
 KG

-One advantage is, among other things, the fact that the GmbH acts as the general partner of the KG.
-As already mentioned, the GmbH is liable with all of the company’s assets, but not with the private assets of the partners.
+One of the advantages is the fact that the GmbH acts as the general partner of the KG.
+As already mentioned, the GmbH is liable with the entire company assets, but not with the private assets of the partners.
 This is because the GmbH is a corporation.
 This significantly reduces the liability concerns for the business partners.

 Clear risk distribution and less personal responsibility are advantages of the GmbH & Co.
 KG.

-Since the opposition rights of the capital providers are partly restricted, the general partners of the GmbH & Co.
-KG have the advantage that they can manage the company in their own interest, although they receive money from the limited partners.
+As the investor’s rights of objection are partially restricted, the general partners of the GmbH & Co.
+KG have the advantage that they can manage the company in their own interests, even though they receive money from the limited partners.

-Because the general partner is a GmbH and not a natural person as in the KG, the general partner’s liability is limited to the GmbH’s assets.
-Thus, the partners of the general partner GmbH are not individually liable, but the company as a whole.
+Because the general partner is a GmbH and not a natural person as in the case of a KG, the general partner’s liability is limited to the GmbH’s assets.
+This means that the partners of the general partner GmbH are not liable individually, but the company as a whole.

 GmbH & Co.
 KG: the disadvantages

 High formation and accounting costs are disadvantages of the GmbH & Co.
 KG.
 In any case, the formation and management of a GmbH & Co.
-KG is in any case more difficult than with the conventional GmbH or KG.
+KG is always more difficult than with a conventional GmbH or KG.
 This doubles the effort and costs involved in setting up two companies.

-Since records must be kept for both companies, the administrative burden increases considerably.
-The connection of a GmbH or KG with the other company is more transparent for outsiders.
+As documents have to be kept for both companies, the administrative effort increases considerably.
+The connection between a GmbH or KG and the other company is more transparent for outsiders.

 For whom is the legal form GmbH & Co.
 KG particularly suitable?

 KG and GmbH & Co.
-KG are suitable for individual shareholders who merely want to invest money in a business enterprise but do not want to actively participate in the company.
+KG are suitable for individual shareholders who only want to invest money in a commercial enterprise but do not want to actively participate in the company.